 Work order management can be defined as the proper and timely processing of work orders.
 Sounds simple and easy, but it actually can be a complex process that would take countless hours and reams of paper if done by hand.
-Computerized Maintenance Management (CMMS) or Enterprise Asset Maintenance (EAM) systems automate these processes and streamline work orders from beginning to end.
+Computerized maintenance management software (CMMS) or enterprise asset maintenance (EAM) systems automate these processes and streamline work orders from beginning to end.

-Some tasks that are handled by a work order management system are:
+Some tasks that are handled by a CMMS work order management system are:

 - Processing work requests

 - Downtime tracking

 - Scheduled job information – frequency by time, hours, meter; detailed job steps including safety requirements; craft/resources needed including job estimates; parts and special tools needed; required downtime

 - Creation of scheduled and non-scheduled work orders